cliffordfajardo/my-ios-iphone-setup/README.md

   - Google Fi - *I manage my phone service with Google here*
 - 1Password - *a password manager for forgetful people like me.*
 - Adblock X - *adblocker for Safari.
 Mostly use it to speed up web pages by blocking ads from loading.*
-- DayOne - *the app I use for journaling almost everyday.*
+- DayOne - *the app I use for journaling almost everyday.* I've used it for nearly 5 years.
+It has an export to PDF option which is nice
+- Nofeed - block out newsfeeds from Facebook, Twitter, Instagram.
+It's a safeguard so I don't waste time.
+If I do really need to see a newsfeed I turn if off.
+- Mixcam - dual camera for my iPhone
 - Messenger - *I use this over facebook.com for checking my messages to avoid distractions*
 - Spotify - *my music service*
 - My Fitness Pal - *Food tracker that allows me to simply scan the label on the food you eat and that's it!*
+- Multitimer app - I create timers with this app.
 - Liberate - *a distraction blocker.*
 - Notion - *similar to Google Drive, but much more flexible, customizable and amazing!*
 - Slack - *keep up to date with my close friends*